LingConLab/Rutul_dictionary/README.md

 `index.html`: main page of the site.

-`make_json.py`: python file which creates json-file from original data.
+`make_json.py`: python file which creates a json-file from the original data.

 # Instruction
 If you want to use this platform to create your own dictionary:
-- in `index.html` change a name and discription of the project, and column names if necessary;
+- in `index.html` change the name and the description of the project, and column names if necessary;
 - create a json-file with your data and call it `data.json`;
-- in `dataTables.extraSettings.js` change name of json-keys;
+- in `dataTables.extraSettings.js` change the name of the json-keys;
-- create `/audio` directory and put your audio files there.
+- create an `/audio` directory and put your audio files there.